-A proper-fitting boot will deliver the best performance, increasing energy transfer, power and control over your skis.
+A proper-fitting boot will deliver the best performance, increasing energy transfer, power and control over your skis and generally have a huge impact on your Lake Tahoe skiing experience.
 The Master Boot Fitters at all the Powder House Ski Shop locations have the experience and ability to customize a ski boot to match your unique anatomy and biomechanics.

 Boot Fitting Criteria

 Ski boots are usually measured in Mondo Point sizing, a measurement of the length of the foot in centimeters (28.0 = 28 cm).
 Boot fitters will use this measurement as a rough guide.
 A precision fit requires what is called a Shell Fit, and any knowledgeable boot fitter should use this method to accurately size a ski boot.

 To perform the Shell Fit, the boot fitter will place your foot in the shell of the ski boot with the liner removed.
 With your foot slid forward, making contact with the front of the boot, the boot fitter will measure the distance between your heel and the back of the shell, and based on your skiing ability recommend a ski boot that’s the perfect size for you.